 The Youth Hostelling Association for England and Wales, the Scottish Youth Hostelling Association for Scotland, Hostelling International NI for Northern Ireland and the many private hostels & bunkhouses springing up around Britain can be a hidden treasure for outdoor people.
 Hostelling enables you to stay in or near places where accommodation prices are at a premium, as well as places which are only accessible on foot.
 In comparison to the bland, corporate branding of some budget hotels, hostels embrace a glorious cornucopia of styles and periods, from humble cottages to grand mansions.

-In spite of the name, you do not have to be young to stay at a youth hostel, and you will find people of all ages staying in most hostels.
+In spite of the name, you do not have to be young to stay at a youth hostel.
 Apparently the remit of the YHA is aimed at people of all ages.

 There is no such thing as a “typical” hostel and this unpredictability is why I love staying in them.

 Hiking can easily become an expensive hobby by the time you have spent money assembling your kit, paid high season B&B prices & parted with more cash for somebody to courier your kit for you.
 I worked out at the end of one of my early walks, that I could have had a holiday somewhere exotic for the money I had spent on travel, accommodation and food in my own country.
 I was told by many outdoors people that camping was the answer, and to some extent it is.
 Keeping open the option to camp will mean that you are never stuck for somewhere to stay.